Tuesday, May 20, 2025

 At its core is Eden, a troubled/co-dependent Tel Aviv twentysomething grieving the sudden loss of her closest confidant/brother.
 When his unmentioned girlfriend Maya attends the funeral, both young women embark on a journey of remembrance and love, heartbreak and healing.

-Their eventual beach getaway filled me with wanderlust for eventually visiting the sea-meets-mountains Israeli coast, which closely resembles a previously visited Mediterranean favorite, Antalya, Turkey.
+Their shared beach getaway filled me with wanderlust for eventually visiting the sea-meets-mountains Israeli coast, which closely resembles a previously visited Mediterranean favorite, Antalya, Turkey.
 Bring tissues to view this film which earned 12 Israeli Academy Award nominations, winning best director (Tom Nesher, who will attend the AJFF event) and best picture.

 "Charles Grodin: Rebel with a Cause" (Tara Theatre on 2 March) details the comedian-actor's filmography while spotlighting his run as CNBC talk show host who championed an array of important causes.
 I loved this film for its mix of laughs and touching, new-to-me notes from Grodin's storied career (his bit for "The Woman In Red" still cracks me up).